Relative & Non-Relative Caregivers

 Non-Relative Caregiver

-Are you a Non-Relative Caregiver (NRCG)?
-You can apply for SNAP as soon as a child is placed in your care; cooperation with Child Support Enforcement is required (all household income is included for FS determination).
+If you are a non-relative caregiver, you can apply for SNAP as soon as a child is placed in your care.
+Cooperation with Child Support Enforcement is required (all household income is included for family support determination).

 Non-Relative Caregiver Funds